Hauz Khas Complex

-Hauz Khas Complex in Hauz Khas, South Delhi houses a water tank, an Islamic seminary, a mosque, a tomb, and pavilions built around an urbanized village with medieval history traced to the 13th century of Delhi Sultanate reign.
+Hauz Khas Complex in Hauz Khas, South Delhi, India, houses a water tank, an Islamic seminary, a mosque, a tomb, and pavilions built around an urbanized village with a medieval history traced to the 13th century of Delhi Sultanate reign.
 It was part of Siri, the second medieval city of India of the Delhi Sultanate of Alauddin Khalji Dynasty (1296–1316).

-The etymology of the name Hauz Khas in Persian is derived from the words ‘Hauz’: "water tank" (or lake) and ‘Khas’:"royal"- the "Royal tank".
 The large water tank or reservoir was first built by Allauddin Khilji (the plaque displayed at the site records this fact) to supply water to the inhabitants of Siri.

 The tank was de-silted during the reign of Firuz Shah Tughlaq (1351–88).
 Several buildings (Mosque and madrasa) and tombs were built overlooking the water tank or lake.
 Firuz Shah's tomb pivots the L-shaped building complex which overlooks the tank.

-In the 1980s, Hauz Khas Village, studded with domed tombs of Muslim royalty from the 14th to 16th centuries, was developed as an upper class residential commercial area in the metropolis of South Delhi, India.
+In the 1980s, Hauz Khas Village, studded with domed tombs of Muslim royalty from the 14th to 16th centuries, was developed as an upper class residential commercial area in the metropolis of South Delhi.
 It is now a relatively expensive tourist commercial area with numerous art galleries, upscale boutiques and fancy restaurants.

+Etymology

+The etymology of the name Hauz Khas in Persian is derived from the words 'Hauz', meaning "water tank" (or lake) and 'Khas', meaning "royal": thus, it is the "Royal tank".

 History

-The water tank was built during Alauddin Khilji‘s reign (1296–1316) in the second city of Delhi to meet the water supply needs of the newly built fort at Siri and was originally known as Hauz-i-Alai after Khilji.

-But Firuz Shah Tughlaq (1351–88) of the Tughlaq dynasty re-excavated the silted tank and cleared the clogged inlet channels.
+The water tank was built during Alauddin Khilji's reign (1296–1316) in the second city of Delhi to meet the water supply needs of the newly built fort at Siri, and was originally known as Hauz-i-Alai after Khilji.
+Firuz Shah Tughlaq (1351–88) of the Tughlaq dynasty re-excavated the silted tank and cleared the clogged inlet channels.
 The tank was originally of about 50 ha area with dimensions of 600 m width and 700 m length with 4 m depth of water.
 When built, its storage capacity at the end of each monsoon season was reported to be 0.8 M. Now the tank size has substantially reduced due to encroachment and siltation but is well maintained in its present state (pictured).